5 Different Ways for Reheating Pulled Pork

 If you have skipped this step or didn't know it to perform before putting pork in the refrigerator, then your pulled pork will lose its moisture when you reheat it.

-Step 4) After you take the pork out of refrigerator the next day for reheating, you can add some apple juice or BBQ Sauce, but don't over do it.
+Step 4) After you take the meat out of refrigerator the next day for reheating, you can add some apple juice or BBQ Sauce, but don't over do it.

 Step 5) Now, it is time to reheat it.
-Insert your pork into microwave and set the timer for one to two minutes or until you get an internal temperature of 165 °F. You can check the internal temperature easily using a meat internal thermometer.
+Insert it into microwave and set the timer for one to two minutes or until you get an internal temperature of 165 °F. You can check the internal temperature easily using a meat internal thermometer.

 Reheating Pulled Pork in Oven

-The second method is by reheating pulled pork in oven.
+The second method is by using your oven.
 This is a more healthy method and may be a good option if you have massive amounts of pulled pork to reheat.

 Step 2) Let the juices cool or put them in the refrigerator and then scrape off the fat.